Doing this work for, ahem, decades, it’s easy for me to forget that the most basic yet game-changing concepts can often be misunderstood.

 - Your pricing and packaging

 - Your key messages and three main benefits you offer

-Here’s an example of an internal Brand Story, or Brand Positioning Statement from a past client:
+Here’s an example of a Core Value Proposition from a past client:

-This BPS tells me everything I need to know about the company: the target audience, the core benefits it wants to stress in the market, and the tone and voice of the company.
+This tells me everything I need to know about the company: what it is, how it is positioned, the target audience, the three core benefits it wants to stress in the market, and the voice of the company.

-Once you have these questions answered, you’re in a much better position to create a solid plan of marketing tactics.
-You’ll know where you need to advertise, which social media networks make the most sense to reach your target audience, and what the heck to blog about.
+Once you have these core brand questions answered, you’re in a much better position to create a solid plan of marketing tactics: taglines, advertising, campaigns, sales strategies, social media, content.
 You’ll even better understand how your website needs to look and what it needs to say to appeal to your target market.

 Your Brand Strategy is your internal bible for making smart business decisions, not just marketing decisions.
 The more clarity you have about your answers, the more your business will attract the right people with the right message at the right time.
 Otherwise, good luck navigating the marketing maze of options that exists today.